andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 - Correlations between cognitive outcomes (energy, stress reduction, motivation) and productivity
 - Differences in productivity across exercise types, frequency levels, and intensity

 In contrast to the descriptive statistics, the visualisations were created to provide a comparison of exercise habits and perceived cognitive functions.
-Therefore, the following analysis focused on observed associations rather than statistical inference.
+Therefore, the following analysis focuses on observed associations rather than statistical inference.

 ## Dashboards